North Head Walk in Manly (Map and Highlights)

 8. Fairfax Walk

-The path to the Fairfax Walk starts from an intersection at the Memorial Walk, which is signposted.
+The path to the Fairfax Walk starts from a signposted intersection at the Memorial Walk.
 At that signpost, keep walking straight to visit the Fairfax Walk.

 Path to the Fairfax Walk